adenrashid/ReportIt/README.md

 - Would've also liked to store all of the updates made to an incident.
 - Implemented a delete function so that the marker can be cleared by the user once the incident has been resolved.
 - Implement a filter by location button so that user can filter incidents by closest to their current location.
+- Have different types of incidents i.e. car crash, traffic, roadworks be specified by different markers.